VRHIKKY/VketCloudSDK_Documents/docs/troubleshooting/MultiplayerTroubleshooting.en.md

 !!! info "Investigation Result"
     Cause 1: The microphone device was not connected.
     Without a microphone device, RTC (Real-Time Communication) connection cannot be established.
-    Cause 2: The other party's security software was blocking SSO (Single Sign-On) communication.
+    Cause 2: The security software was blocking SSO (Single Sign-On) communication.

 !!! note "Conclusion"
     The issue might be related to the device.
 Check the hardware environment as well.